|

 For IPsec gateway configuration, src_range

-and dst_range with TCP/UDP port number do not work, as
+and dst_range with TCP/UDP port numbers does not work,

-the gateway does not reassemble packets (cannot inspect upper-layer
+as the gateway does not reassemble packets (it cannot inspect upper-layer

 headers).